 Another "Orsino" that made his name known in public life is Orsino Ellick Jones, who, as luck would have it, was a lifelong resident of my home county of Chautauqua, New York.
 A distinguished local figure who gained notoriety through business, civic affairs and philanthropy, Jones's political claim-to-fame rest on his service as a Republican Presidential Elector for New York in 1880.

 As a young man in Jamestown Orsino Jones became active in the village's volunteer fire department, eventually serving as its chief.
-By the 1870s he had established his name in Jamestown's business community, serving as President of the Jamestown Cane Seat Chair Company in 1872, being a founder of the Chautauqua Lake Railway and was a director of the Jamestown Street Railway Company.
-Active in Republican Party circles in the Western New York area, Jones was a member of the Republican State Committee for a number of years and in 1880 served as a Presidential Elector for New York.
+By the 1870s he had established his name in Jamestown's business community, serving as President of the Jamestown Cane Seat Chair Company in 1872, being a founder of the Chautauqua Lake Railway, and was the director of the Jamestown Street Railway Company.
+Long active in Republican Party circles in Western New York, Jones was an alternate delegate to the 2nd Republican National Convention, which nominated Abraham Lincoln for the Presidency in 1860.
+A member of the Republican State Committee for four years, in 1880 Jones served as a Presidential Elector for New York.
 Described as being of the "Stalwart faction" of the Republican Party, Jones is mentioned in Volume 13 of the 1891 Chautauquan as being:

 Following his service as an elector Jones continued his interests in the growth of Jamestown, serving as a Civil Service Commissioner for the city, and in May of 1886 was selected as one of ten committee members who drew up the charter for the city of Jamestown.
 As a well-known man of means, Orsino Jones' name was connected to a number of charitable and philanthropic endeavors in Chautauqua County, including donating 67 acres of land on the border of Chautauqua Lake to be used as a park.
 Jones would later bequeath further property to the city of Jamestown in 1906 that would eventually become the home to the O.E.
 Jones Memorial Hospital (pictured below.)
 Erected at the cost of $100,000, the hospital's cornerstone was laid in 1909 (two years following Jones' death) and it still stands today, although it is now known as an extension of Jamestown's WCA Hospital.